• Skip to main content

 Putting clothes away is among my daughter’s least favorite tasks (me too, as it turns out) so the question wasn’t answered with enthusiasm.

-To come up with a time, we discussed her day – what she had planned, how she wanted to spend her time, and ultimately when would be the optimal time to put away her clean clothes – which she decided would be four o’clock.
+To come up with a time, we discussed her schedule – what she had planned, how she wanted to spend her time, and ultimately when would be the optimal time to put away her clean clothes – which she decided would be four o’clock.

 At four-thirty I came upstairs to her room and peeked inside.
 An empty laundry basket sat in the middle of the room – all the clothes had been put away.